muxuezi/userguide/clustering/clustering.md

 ###Extra Notes

 ####Examining the clusters
 The raw results returned by the model are concise and clean, but they are a little hard to interpret.
 If we would like to see the relationships between data points that the algorithm has exposed, we will need to do some transformations.

 We have provided a function `get_cluster_grouped_data` in the clustering module that transforms the data into a more intuitive grouping.
 Given the model, the data, and the name of an aggregation column from the original data, it will return an SFrame in which each row has a unique leaf cluster id and the list of elements from the aggregation column that were assigned to the leaf cluster with that id.
+The _with_cluster_info_ parameter will default to _True_, in which case the returned SFrame will also have the information from _cluster_info_ for each leaf cluster.

+As you can see from the output below, you can now select a cluster by id and see the gruoped cluster members.
+This grouping can be helpful for checking cluster quality and for data exploration and visualization.

 ```python
 get_cluster_grouped_data(model, data, 'word', with_cluster_info=False)